Maelstrom8/Mountain-Blade/README.md

 ------------------------------------------------------------------------------------------------------

-PS: Double check your managed game points to the vanilla TW launcher, it should be something like `F:\SteamLibrary\steamapps\common\Mount & Blade II Bannerlord\bin\Win64_Shipping_Client\TaleWorlds.MountAndBlade.Launcher.exe`

 Now, go to where you installed the list, and open the folder labelled **GAME FILES FOLDER** - these NEED to be extracted to specific locations